 Getting your data into BigQuery

 And for this, we have two options.
-Option one is the more boring option, which is a manual JSON upload, meaning we upload a file manually via export and import.
+Option one is the manual option, which is a manual JSON upload, meaning we upload a file manually via export and import.
 And option two is the automated data upload.
 I will quickly show option one.
 But I guess if you want to automate your data pipelines, you would rather focus on option two.
 So let’s be quick with option one.

 Here the links I’m using in Option 1: